biomedicalinformaticsgroup/cadmus_methods_extraction/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `cadmus` for local development.
+Here's how to set up `cadmus-methods-extraction` for local development.

-1. Download a copy of `cadmus` locally.
+1. Download a copy of `cadmus-methods-extraction` locally.
-2. Install `cadmus` using `pip`:
+2. Install `cadmus-methods-extraction` using `pip`:

     ```console
-    $ pip install ./cadmus
+    $ pip install ./cadmus-methods-extraction
     ```

 ## Pull Request Guidelines